-Unhealthy relationships can manifest in various ways, from subtle to extreme.
-They can cause emotional and physical harm, and if left unchecked, they can lead to devastating consequences.
-In this article, we’ll discuss 31 signs of a relationship with unhealthy behavior or unhealthy relationship warning signs, that you should be aware of to help you recognize them and address any red flags in your own relationship.
+In every relationship you are in, you need to check out for signs of toxicity and unhealthiness.
+In this article, we’ll discuss 31 signs of a relationship with unhealthy behavior or unhealthy relationship warning signs, that you should be aware of to help you recognize them and address any red flags in your relationship.

 There are many signs of an unhealthy or toxic relationship, and they can vary depending on the individuals involved in toxic relationships and the specific dynamics of the relationship.